greenorbitspace/web/src/content/news/space-technology-for-sustainability-reporting.md

 - news
 name: Green Orbit Digital Joins TNFD Forum, Expands Commitment to Nature-Positive Outcomes
+exerpt: "Green Orbit Digital has joined the Taskforce on Nature-related Financial Disclosures (TNFD) Forum to advocate for the use of space technology in sustainability reporting."

 ---

-Green Orbit Digital has joined the Taskforce on Nature-related Financial Disclosures (TNFD) Forum to advocate for the use of space technology in sustainability reporting.

-# Leveraging Space Technology for Sustainability Reporting

 Green Orbit Digital has joined the Taskforce on Nature-related Financial Disclosures (TNFD) Forum to advocate for the use of space technology in sustainability reporting.
 This initiative focuses on enhancing nature-related financial disclosures through the integration of space-based data, helping organisations track and manage their environmental impact more effectively.